kevinzakka/learn-linalg/notes.md

           that diagonal has largest possible values. (way more expensive)

 For columns instead of rows, postmultiply A by the permutation matrix `np.dot(A, P)`.

+## LU Decomposition

+In many engineering applications, when you solve Ax=b, the matrix A remains unchanged, while the right hand side vector b keeps changing (a typical example is when one is solving partial differential equations).

+The key idea behind solving using the LU factorization is to decouple the factorization phase (usually computationally expensive) from the actual solving phase.
+The factorization phase only needs the matrix A, while the actual solving phase makes use of the factored form of A and the right hand side to solve the linear system.
+Hence, once we have the factorization, we can make use of the factored form of A to solve for different right hand sides at a relatively moderate computational cost.

+Given $A = LU$, we have $LUx = b$ and define $y = Ux$.
+To solve this system, we use a (now familiar) 2-step solution:

+- Solve the lower triangular system $Ly = b$ for y using forward substitution.
+- Solve the upper triangular system $Ux = y$ for x using back substituion.

+This can easily be parallelized for multiple right-hand side b's.
+We perform the factorization A = LU once, then

+- Solve $LY = B$ by parallel forward substitutions.
+- Solve $UX = Y$ by parallel back substitutions.

+The cost of factorizing the matrix A into $LU$ is $O(n^3)$.
+Once you have this factorization, the cost of solving i.e. the cost of solving $LUx=b$ is just $O(n^2)$, since the cost of solving a triangular system scales as $O(n^2)$.

+Hence, if you have `r` right hand side vectors $[b_1, b_2, ..., b_r]$, once you have the $LU$ factorization of the matrix A, the total cost to solve is $O(n^3 + rn^2)$ instead of $O(rn^3)$.

+This begs the question, how do we perform the factorization step?

+### Factorization